Nairobi Fat Cap

 We had quite the turn out!
 Watch the recap here;

-We were invited to exhibit at the Alliance Française de Nairobi's NYrobi Book Fest from the 24 to the 26 of June 2022 to use Nairobi Fat Cap as a case study for the future of print.
+We were invited to exhibit at the Alliance Française de Nairobi's NYrobi Book Fest on the 24 to the 26 of June 2022 to use Nariobi Fat Cap as case study for the future of print.
 We presented 'Mixed Realities; Future of Print.
 A Nairobi Fat Cap case study.'
-We demonstrated how publications can use Augmented Reality to make their books interesting and more educational and that artworks for publications can be made in a VR headset.
+We demonstrated how publications can use Augmented Reality to make their books interesting and more educational and that artworks for publications and can be mad in a VR headset.
 Watch the highlights here;

 Meet the artists!